 Lewis Center is a medium-sized town located in the state of Ohio.
 With a population of 24,016 people and four constituent neighborhoods, Lewis Center is the 77th largest community in Ohio.
 Much of the housing stock in Lewis Center was built relatively recently.
 The construction of new real estate can often be taken as an indication that the local Lewis Center economy is robust, and that jobs or other amenities are attracting an influx of new residents.
 This seems to be the case in Lewis Center, where the median household income is $156,635.00.

 Lewis Center home prices are not only among the most expensive in Ohio, but Lewis Center real estate also consistently ranks among the most expensive in America.

 Also of interest is that Lewis Center has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 8.34% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Lewis Center telecommute to their jobs.
+Overall, about 23.46% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Lewis Center is a somewhat ethnically-diverse town.
+Lewis Center is a very ethnically-diverse town.
 The people who call Lewis Center home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lewis Center residents report their race to be White, followed by Asian.
-Important ancestries of people in Lewis Center include Irish, Italian, English, and Polish.
+Important ancestries of people in Lewis Center include German, English, Irish, Italian, and Scottish.

 The most common language spoken in Lewis Center is English.
-Other important languages spoken here include Chinese and Spanish.
+Other important languages spoken here include Chinese and Langs. of India.